PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-09 10:23:20
+Last updated: 2024-04-09 10:25:09
-Random Quote: Animal instinct.
-When faced with danger, seek refuge in the herd. - Seong Gi-hun
+Random Quote: Smoking marijuana, eating cheetos, and masturbating do not constitute plans in my book. - Walter White